UMN-LATIS/LinearStitch/README.md

 In order to use the built in FocusStack support, you'll need to download [FocusStack](https://github.com/PetteriAimonen/focus-stack) and place it in a folder on your computer.
 You'll need to follow the same steps above to authorize it.

+## Rotation

+In order for rotation (straightening the image) to be available, you'll need to install [Libvips](https://www.libvips.org).
+For Mac, this can be installed via Brew.
+For Windows users, you should install the prebuilt version of the libvips website.

 ## Configuration
 The "prefs" button allows you to set the input and output paths you'll be using.
 Be sure to set the path to FocusStack.